aws-samples/data-engineering-on-aws/build-a-managed-analytics-platform-for-ecommerce-business/README.md

 - First we are create a `table` for the incoming source of data (which is the `ecommerce-raw-user-activity-stream-1` incoming stream)
 - Next we are creating another `table` for the filtered data (which is for the `ecommerce-raw-user-activity-stream-2` outgoing stream)
-- And finally we are putting the logic to stimulate the **DDoSS** attack.
+- And finally we are putting the logic to simulate the **DDoSS** attack.
 We are essentially looking into the last 10 seconds of the data and grouping that data by `user_id` and if we notice more than 5 records, we are taking that `user_id` and the no. of records and pushing it to the `ecommerce-raw-user-activity-stream-2` out going stream.
-Since we are working within a dummy environment, we can set the threshold record to any other number (not just 5, it could be anything), but the idea is to stimulate DDoS attack, and if we see same user (same `user_ud`) is adding/viewing/placing lets say, 5 products in last 10 seconds, we can assume its a DDoS/BOT attack, as it naturally not that feasible.
+Since we are working within a dummy environment, we can set the threshold record to any other number (not just 5, it could be anything), but the idea is to simulate DDoS attack, and if we see same user (same `user_ud`) is adding/viewing/placing lets say, 5 products in last 10 seconds, we can assume its a DDoS/BOT attack, as it naturally not that feasible.
 We are hardcoding it just for this demo purpose, but in real world this might be coming dynamically from a configuration file.